mattaverse/ivy-write-garden/docs-old/own-the-internet-a-bull-case-for-ethereum.md

 Here, too, something that I first thought was competitive with Ethereum is actually a complement.
 By optimizing for a high-speed trading use case not currently possible on Ethereum, Solana is bringing more financial activity on-chain.
 By enabling microtransactions like votes and likes, on-chain, and improving the user experience for products that also run on Ethereum, Solana is improving the web3 experience and onboarding more users.

 Plus, Solana is building compatibility with Ethereum that would allow it to behave like an Ethereum L2, but with the functionality of a L1, including the ability to deposit USD directly at miniscule fees.
 More on-ramps is net positive for the ecosystem as a whole, and Ethereum sits at the center of the ecosystem.
-This **Thread** captures the argument well.
+This thread captures the argument well.

 ![Twitter avatar for @adamscochran](https://cdn.substack.com/image/twitter_name/w_36/adamscochran.jpg)[**Adam Cochran **@adamscochran1/33